Why Hailey Bieber Will Never Dye Her Hair Pink Again

 Have you thought about going back to pink?

 "I loved my pink hair, but it’s hard to maintain.
-I get lazy and you have to do the cream rinse and the colour yourself — and I was just like, I’m done.
-It never stays one colour pink; it’s the perfect colour and then you wash it and it’s the wrong colour.
+I get lazy and you have to do the cream rinse and the color yourself — and I was just like, I’m done.
+It never stays one color pink; it’s the perfect color and then you wash it and it’s the wrong color.
 But I loved it.
 If I could have kept it, I would have."

 Advertisement